zdravkov/kendo-docs/api/mobile/application.md

 ### hideAddressBar `Boolean`*(default: true)*

 Whether to hide the browser address bar.
+Supported only in iPhone and iPod.
+Doesn't affect standalone mode as there the address bar is always hidden.

 #### Example
     <script>